 The San Diego office builds upon a 30+ year legacy of work supporting our federal, state, and local governments, and the team is deeply integrated into the local San Diego fabric.
 The office boasts a long history of successful collaboration with the U.S. Military, evidenced by a broad range of work completed at virtually every Navy and Marine shore facility in Southern California.
 The office is located just a mile away from the waterfront, and steps away from the city’s sprawling Balboa Park which brings over 1,200 acres of green space to the city.

-Steinberg Hart Austin is opened in 2021, building upon over 30 years of history and experience in the state of Texas.
+Steinberg Hart Austin office opened in 2021, building upon over 30 years of history and experience in the state of Texas.
 Staying true to the city mantra “Keep Austin Weird,” Steinberg Hart Austinites take advantage of all that the city has to offer.
 As one of the sunniest cities in America, the city is a mecca for outdoor recreation and boasts incredible food.
-And, as the Live Music Capital of the World, Austin boasts more live music venues than any other city in the country.
-The office is growing rapidly, a reflection of the rapid growth of its surroundings, making it a dynamic, exciting place to work at Steinberg Hart.
+And, as the Live Music Capital of the World, Austin boasts more live music venues than any other city in the country, and is known for its dynamic art scene.
+The FitWell certified office features a mural by artist Gabriela Elias.
+The office is growing rapidly, a reflection of the constantly evolving surroundings, making it an exciting place to work at Steinberg Hart.

 Our legacy makes us who we are